jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

     { SystemC, ExternalID } => InternalID
     { SystemD, ExternalID } => InternalID

-This way, when a new system is added, only one [`KeyMapping`](#keymappings) is needed to map it to all the other systems.
+This way, when a new system is added, only one [`KeyMapping`](#keymappings) is needed, to map it to all the other systems.

 As messages are sent back and forth between systems, the keys in the [`Canonical`](#canonical-model) model are translated from `ExternalID` to `InternalID`.
 Then the `ExternalID` property is overwritten by the `ID` from the next system.